egarcia-p/a_la_carte_front/README.md

-# A La Carte Front End
+# A La Carte Front
 Front End repository for the A La Carte app
 # Getting Started with Create React App